secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 **Intel NUC Models Confirmed Compatible**
 1. `Intel NUC 8i7BEK`, `NUC8I3BEK`, `NUC6i5SYH`

-Recommended Modesl
+Recommended Models
-Intel NUC 8i3BEK, 8i5BEK, 8i7BEK since our test machine is an Intel NUC 8i7BEK we can better support this model line.
-We will update this as we get more.
+8i3BEK, 8i5BEK, 8i7BEK.
+For reference these are reccomended merely because our test model is an 8i7BEK.

 If this guide works for you, please report which NUC you used [here](https://t.me/secretnodes) and we'll add it to the list.